 Instructor: Thomas Bender

-What is the difference between “knowledge” and “opinion”?
+Knowledge is a form of power, and one can think of a politics of knowledge.
 How do the interests or the social positions of different groups or individuals shape their understanding, their appraisal of knowledge claims?
 Do their class positions, personal qualities, institutional affiliations, or ideological commitments significantly confer social authority on their knowledge claims?
 What is the role of disciplines in establishing knowledge?
 What distinguishes disciplinary knowledge from opinion?
 What is academic freedom and how important is it?
 Are there different kinds of knowledge?
 Do artists, humanists, and scientists understand knowledge and knowledge claims differently?
 Do the knowledge claims of these different modes of exploring the human condition enter society and influence it differently?
 What about different forms of knowledge—numerical, visual, narrative, or analytical?
 Is knowledge power?
-If so, what is the political role of knowledge in the United States?
-Is there a politics of knowledge?
+What is the political role of knowledge in the United States?
 The seminar explores these questions on the basis of reading and discussion; in addition, it is also writing intensive, in respect to both informal writing (on Blackboard) and formal in weekly short papers.

 Thomas Bender is University Professor of the Humanities and Professor of History.
 On the faculty of NYU since 1974, he has served as chair of the History Department and as Dean for the Humanities.
 His teaching and research interests cover the history of cities, intellectuals, and intellectual and cultural history more generally.
-His many published books include two directly related to this course, New York Intellect: A History of Intellectual Life in New York City, from 1750 to the Beginnings of Our Own Time and Intellect and Public Life: Essays on the Social History of Academic Intellectuals in the United States.
-Among his most recent books are Rethinking American History in a Global Age and The Unfinished City: New York and the Metropolitan Idea.
+His many published books include three directly related to this course: New York Intellect: A History of Intellectual Life in New York City, from 1750 to the Beginnings of Our Own Time; Intellect and Public Life: Essays on the Social History of Academic Intellectuals in the United States; and American Academic Culture in Transformation.
+Among his most recent books are Rethinking American History in a Global Age; The Unfinished City: New York and the Metropolitan Idea; and A Nation among Nations: America’s Place in World History.
 He also frequently contributes to newspapers and magazines, including the New York Times and the Los Angeles Times.

 Instructor: Shimon Dotan